 The Unit has adopted a “workstream” approach.
 At the core of this approach is a commitment to making a real and meaningful contribution to the solution or amelioration of a problem regarded as significant to patients, members of the public, or NHS staff.
 The Unit screens all potential issues according to 5 key criteria.
 If adopted then the Unit makes a commitment to pursuing the problem over a number of research projects and period of time until meaningful impact is achieved (at minimum a contribution to new clinical guidelines).
 This approach ensures that the Unit does not engage in single one-off research projects that may result in academic publications and grant income for the HEI but make little if any contribution to practice.
-Our current strategic focus means that we are largely but not exclusively focussed on the following conditions:
+Our current strategic focus means that we are largely but not exclusively focussed on the following clinical areas: stroke, mental health, maternal & child health, urogenital disorders, cancer and pre-hospital emergency.

 Relationship to Policy: